How to set up and use Codegen

 Install the Avo CLI

-Install the Avo CLI locally in your project (recommended), using NPM (opens in a new tab) or Yarn (opens in a new tab):
+Install the Avo CLI locally in your project (recommended), using NPM or Yarn:

 npm install --save-dev avo

-or globally on your system, using NPM (opens in a new tab) or Yarn (opens in a new tab):
+or globally on your system, using NPM or Yarn:

 npm install -g avo